 Assistantship providers are currently submitting position descriptions for available 2015-2016 graduate assistantships.
 We will provide an updated list of assistantship providers the week of January 12, 2015.
 It is not necessary to contact the assistantship providers that will be attending the Outreach weekends; however, it is appropriate to contact offices not attending Outreach to inquire and possibly set up any additional interviews during Outreach.

 HESA will update its website as it is informed of new assistantship opportunities.
 When looking for additional assistantship opportunities, we recommend you begin with the IU GradGrants Center website.
 Remember, there is no centralized process to search for outside assistantships, so we suggest searching by key words for the area(s) that spark your interest.
 A clearing house for available assistantships in the School of Education has been established at the Office of Human Resources, 4150 Education Building, 201 North Rose Avenue, Bloomington, IN 47405-1006 (812-856-8055).

 When you register for Outreach, you will submit a universal resume and cover letter that will be available to all assistantship providers who are participating in Outreach.
 Assistantship providers will review applications and make decisions on candidates they will be interviewing throughout the month of January.
 All students who are registered for Outreach will receive notification of their final interview schedule via e-mail at a later date.
 Your faculty interview time will also be included on this schedule.

-If you have arranged interviews on your own you MUST submit that schedule by January 31, 2014.
+If you have arranged interviews on your own you MUST submit that schedule by January 31, 2015.
 Please complete the schedule form to list any pre-arranged interviews and send the document as an attachment to firstname.lastname@example.org.